nponeccop/gigabit-io-bench/README.md

 ## udp-fixed-localhost-flood Benchmark

-Send as many UDP datagrams to `127.0.0.1:9999` as possible in 30 minutes.
+Send as many UDP datagrams to `127.0.0.1:9999` as possible.
 Each datagram should carry 64 Q letters.

+Hardcode the number of datagrams that makes the benchmark last about 30 seconds on your machine.
 Output the hardcoded calibration constant (number of datagrams).

 1M pps udp @ 64 bytes = 1M * (58 + 64) * 8 = 976 Mbps